 - Class teachers attend a pupil progress meeting each term to discuss the progress of each pupil.
 The rates of progress are monitored and those pupils not making the expected rate of progress are identified.
-Strategies will be put in place in order for the identified pupils to reach their expected outcomes. - Ongoing teacher assessment strategies are used to determine progress and attainment. - Regular review meetings are held with the class teacher to track progress towards outcomes and evaluate interventions. - Diagnostic marking is used in literacy and maths and provides feedback to pupils. - Diagnostic assessments are used for some pupils to get a greater understanding of their reading, spelling or maths age.
+Strategies will be put in place in order for the identified pupils to reach their expected outcomes. - Twice yearly parents' evenings, where parents of SEND pupils arrange a double appointment, to enable them to discuss SEND needs and progress in greater depth. - Ongoing teacher assessment strategies are used to determine progress and attainment. - Regular review meetings are held with the class teacher to track progress towards outcomes and evaluate interventions. - Diagnostic marking is used in English and maths and provides feedback to pupils. - Diagnostic assessments are used for some pupils to get a greater understanding of their reading, spelling or maths age. - A SEND Forum is held annually with parents in November. - We have a SEND Annual timetable which is shared with parents.
+This outlines SEND events.